Toshikazu Kawasaki

-Toshikazu Kawasaki (川崎敏和, Kawasaki Toshikazu) is a Japanese paperfolder and origami theorist who is known for his geometrically innovative models.
-He is particularly famous for his series of fourfold symmetry "roses", all based on a twisting maneuver that allows the petals to seem to curl out from the center of the flower.
-Kawasaki also teaches mathematics at Sasebo Technical Junior College.
+Toshikazu Kawasaki (川崎敏和, Kawasaki Toshikazu) was a Japanese paperfolder and origami theorist who was known for his geometrically innovative models.
+He was particularly famous for his series of fourfold symmetry "roses", all based on a twisting maneuver that allows the petals to seem to curl out from the center of the flower.
+Kawasaki also taught mathematics at Sasebo Technical Junior College.